-With this partnership, Edlio’s portfolio of 10,000 websites will now have the option to include the AudioEye Ally Managed Service Solution, a technology solution that identifies and resolves issues of digital accessibility, to ensure all site visitors experience barrier-free access with an optimal user experience.
+With this partnership, Edlio’s portfolio of 10,000 websites will now have the option to include the AudioEye Ally Managed Service Solution, a technology solution that identifies and resolves issues of digital accessibility, to ensure all site visitors experience barrier-free access with optimal user experience.

 The AudioEye solution couples leading-edge software with a team of accessibility subject matter experts.
-This proprietary technology and process will assist Edlio clients in fulfilling their obligations under ADA Title II and Section 504 of the Rehabilitation Act, which are actively enforced by the Department of Education’s Office of Civil Rights.
-The AudioEye solution aims to achieve and maintain substantial conformance with the informative guidance supplied through the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines (WCAG) 2.1, which helps ensure an optimal user experience for all site visitors, regardless of their individual abilities, including individuals using a range of assistive technologies such as screen readers.
+This proprietary technology and process will assist Edlio clients in fulfilling their obligations under ADA Title II and Section 504 of the Rehabilitation Act, which is actively enforced by the Department of Education’s Office of Civil Rights.
+The AudioEye solution aims to achieve and maintain substantial conformance with the informative guidance supplied through the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines (WCAG) 2.1, which helps ensure optimal user experience for all site visitors, regardless of their individual abilities, including individuals using a range of assistive technologies such as screen readers.
 Edlio, LLC. is partnering with AudioEye to enhance its commitment to ensuring its customer’s websites maintain the highest standards of accessibility compliance.

 Edlio’s feature-rich content management system (CMS) solution brings education communities together with their complete communication solution.
 Their CMS powers one of a kind school and district websites.
 By connecting education communities, Edlio can transform their lives, making them more engaged, productive, and safe.